Bandel: Road and bus

 State Highway 6/Grand Trunk Road passes through Bandel.
 The Grand Trunk Road divides Keota and Sahaganj.
 It passes through the urban areas of the city.
-To the north, the road is divided into two parts because the flyover at Dunlop is not yet completed and its construction is halted.
-However, the flyover has been untouched for or months or even years and will possibly not resume its construction and be completed.
+To the north, the road is divided into two parts because the flyover at Dunlop was not yet completed and its construction is halted.
+However, the flyover remained untouched for months.
 The flyover is said to start from Keota and end at the north part of Iswarbaha covering a distance of more than 1 km.